LabForComputationalVision/pyrtools/README.md

 (but since this is for displaying the animated image in a Jupyter / IPython notebook, you probably won't need that functionality).

+# Authors

+Rob Young and Eero Simoncelli, 7/13

+William Broderick, 6/17

+A python 3.6 port of Eero Simoncelli's matlabPyrTools.
+This port does not attempt to recreate all of the matlab code from matlabPyrTools.
+The goal is to create a Python interface for the C code at the heart of matlabPyrTools.

 # Usage:

 method parameters mimic the matlab function parameters except that there's no